Yelaphomte: Palaeobiology

 The small size of Yelaphomte suggests that the specimen could belong to an immature individual, and consequently the differences between it and the contemporary raeticodactylid Pachagnathus could be due to ontogeny.
 However, Martínez and colleagues concluded this was unlikely, as the high degree of fusion in its snout may be indicative of its maturity and suggests a small adult size—although they note that the rostrum and mandible bones of pterosaurs do fuse at a young age.

 Palaeoecology

 Yelaphomte lived in a continental environment a long distance from the nearest coast, and was therefore almost certainly a terrestrial animal, compared to the various coastal Triassic pterosaurs found in the northern hemisphere.
 This corroborates hypotheses that significant parts of early pterosaur evolution may have taken place in terrestrial settings.

-The Quebrada del Barro Formation has also produced remains of the related larger pterosaur Pachagnathus, as well as a diverse range of vertebrate fossils including dinosaurs—such as the predatory theropod Lucianovenator and the and large sauropodomorph Ingentia—the lagerpetid Dromomeron, predatory rauisuchid and small crocodylomorph pseudosuchians, the opisthodont sphenodontian Sphenotitan, the australochelyid stem-turtle Waluchelys, and undescribed tritheledontid cynodonts.
+The Quebrada del Barro Formation has also produced remains of the related larger pterosaur Pachagnathus, as well as a diverse range of vertebrate fossils including dinosaurs—such as the predatory theropod Lucianovenator and the large sauropodomorph Ingentia—the lagerpetid Dromomeron, predatory rauisuchid and small crocodylomorph pseudosuchians, the opisthodont sphenodontian Sphenotitan, the australochelyid stem-turtle Waluchelys, and undescribed tritheledontid cynodonts.